50 First Dates: He Came Up Short and Still Had the Nerve to Pinch My Love Handles

 While I thought of getting comfy at home with the rest of the beers to myself, Lord Farquaad made a comment about my high waisted shorts, pinched my side squish and then made a remark about how much he was able to pinch.
 Now every girl, of every size, is aware of their love handles when they sit down—we don’t care much for others, especially strangers, to touch them.
 Did I stand up and hold my hand flat over his head and move it close to my body, visibly measuring him up to the middle of my neck?
 No?
 So don’t openly judge my belly squish.
 Wait till I leave and tell your friends later!

-How did it end/where are the now?
+How did the date end/where are the now?

 I am typically a very smiley person but when this stranger touched me, I must have given him the scariest death stare.
 When I called it a night a few seconds later, he ran down that beach so fast.
 He did not wait for me to stand up or help me gather up the blanket we were sitting on or his beer bottle—he raaaaaaan.
 Like the wind.
 Like a small leaf in the wind.
 The next day he texted that he had a nice time but that he didn’t feel any romantic spark.
 I responded by thanking him for the follow up text and that I agreed.
 He offered to go for a Taco Tuesday session in our shared neighborhood as friends but I don’t think I could sit through another conversation with that guy.

 Some time later I matched with another guy on an app and, after stalking his Instagram, who should I find in 70% of his photos?
 Lord F**king Farquaad.
 They’re besties and I opted to not find out if they’re both overly confident trust fund babies.

 Check out HONOLULU Magazine’s 50 First Dates blog and then send your sweet/sad/stupid/scary/silly first-date story to email@example.com.
 It’s anonymous so no excuses!